Helsinki, Uusimaa Region, Finland — Northern Europe (Scandinavia)

 The Senate Square was built in the early 19th century.
 After completion, it was the largest square in the Nordic Countries.
 It is surrounded by the University of Helsinki, the National Library, the Palace of the Council of State and Helsinki Cathedral, which were all designed by architect Carl Ludvig Engel.
-The statue of Emperor Alexander II, which was unveiled in 1894, stands at the centre of administration and lively trading in 1he 1830s.
+The statue of Emperor

 For more history of Helsinki, visit the City Museum on this street.
-FREE
+FREE ENTRY.

 Map: Helsinki - 1770

 Photo: Helsinki Cathedral in Senate Square – 1930

 Erected by Helsinki City Museum.

 Location.
 60° 10.167′ N, 24° 57.15′ E. Marker is in Helsinki, Uusimaa Region.
 Marker is at the intersection of Sofiankau and Alexandersgaten, on the right when traveling north on Sofiankau.
 The marker plaque is on the building wall at the southeast corner of the intersection.
 Touch for map.
 Marker is in this post office area: Helsinki, Uusimaa Region 09 31013300, Finland.
 Touch for directions.

 Other nearby markers.
 At least 1 other marker is within 3 kilometers of this marker, measured as the crow flies.
 Kirkkopuisto (approx. 3.1 kilometers away).